 About Skidmore's North Woods

-- 550 mya - Sedimentary rocks (Sandstone, Limestone and Dolostone) - Limestone and Dolostone are carbonates that form in tropical waters (so this area used to be near the equator!)
-Contain high levels of calcite, which is soluble.
+- 550 mya: Sedimentary rocks (sandstone, limestone and dolostone).
+Limestone and dolostone are carbonates that form in tropical waters (so this area used to be near the equator!)
+They contain high levels of calcite, which is soluble.
 This causes sinkholes and disappearing/reappearing streams.

-- 12,000 years ago – Earth warmed, glaciers receded - Glacial Till – mixture of clay, sand, gravel, and boulders left as glaciers receded - erratics
+- 12,000 years ago: Earth warmed, glaciers receded, leaving glacial till, a mixture of clay, sand, gravel and boulders

-- More than 660 species of plants (several dozen protected by NY State Law)
+- More than 660 species of plants (several dozen protected by New York State law)

-- 5 species are only found in Saratoga County
+- Five species are only found in Saratoga County

 - 33 species of ferns

 Skidmore’s North Woods has a rich and varied history.
 Before settlers came to the area, Native Americans en route from present-day Albany to Montreal traveled through the forest.
-In 1708, the Kayderoseross Patent, created under Queen Anne, gave Rip Van Dam a large portion of upstate New York, including the North Woods and Skidmore’s campus.
-Rip Van Dam subsequently sold a portion of his holdings to Jacob Walton, who left the “Skidmore” portion to Henry Walton, his son.
+In 1708 the Kayderoseross Patent, created under Queen Anne, gave Rip Van Dam a large portion of upstate New York, including what is now the North Woods and Skidmore’s campus.
+Rip Van Dam subsequently sold a portion of his holdings to Jacob Walton, who left the future Skidmore portion to Henry Walton, his son.

 Henry Walton then owned half of Saratoga, while Gideon Putnam owned the other half.
 Walton chose to build his Greek revival home on Skidmore’s present campus, spending time in our North Woods.
-He deemed his property “Woodlawn.”
-Walton eventually sold his estate and land to Judge Henry Hilton, who created a gated community of mansions, carriage trails, a toboggan slide, 50-60 horses, and rare, tropical birds.
+He named his property Woodlawn.
+Walton eventually sold his estate and land to Judge Henry Hilton, who created a gated community of mansions, carriage trails, a toboggan slide, 50 to 60 horses and rare tropical birds.

 The estate was put up for auction in 1916, and Lucy Scribner expressed interest in buying it.
-Had she been able to do so, Skidmore students would probably be studying in giant Queen Anne Style mansions, like those on North Broadway.
+Had she been able to do so, Skidmore students would probably be studying in giant Queen Anne–style mansions like those on North Broadway.
 Instead Congressman George Loft and Charles Morse purchased the estate on a whim.
-Shortly thereafter Loft died suddenly, and Morse clear cut all of Woodlawn.
+Shortly thereafter Loft died suddenly, and Morse clear-cut all of Woodlawn.
 The bald, deserted land was thrown open to the public after Morse went to jail for embezzlement.
 After that, the estate the fell to ruin: the mansions were looted and statues stolen.
-The estate’s buildings all burned in the 30s and 40s.
-In the 1960s Erik Jonnon purchased the estate, and Skidmore moved from its downtown location to Woodlawn.
+The estate’s buildings all burned in the 1930s and '40s.
+In the 1960s Erik Jonsson purchased the estate and Skidmore moved from its downtown location to Woodlawn.